mguellsegarra/muse-mqtt-audioplayer/README.md

    const char *mqtt_password = "your_mqtt_password";
    ```

-6. Upload the sketch to your MUSE Luxe board.
+7. Upload the sketch to your MUSE Luxe board.

-7. Use the MQTT commands to control the audio player.
+8. Use the MQTT commands to control the audio player and enjoy 🎉

 ## 📡 MQTT Control